digideskio/support-tools/mdb-wt/tour.md

 ### <a name="1.1"></a> 1.1 Collection data

-Collection data in row-store btree mode is stored in a collection-\*.wt file.
+Collection data in record-store btree mode is stored in a collection-\*.wt file.
 The file begins with a 4KB descriptor page, containing only basic file information in the first few bytes: